carpentries/instructor-training-bonus-modules/episodes/01-online-workshops-module-1.md

 >     - screenshare/controlling screenshare
 >     - waiting room?
 >     - receiving co-host status
->     - manage, message, and visit breakouts (but not create) {: .challenge}
+>     - managing, messaging, and visiting breakouts (but not creating them) {: .challenge}

 Since this activity will be carried out during other activities, be aware that people will be playing with the host features for our meeting during your breakout sessions!
-This will mean someone might pop into your breakout room for a visit, or you might see a silly message posted from time to time.
-If any other strange things happen... please bear with us! :)
+This will mean someone might enter your breakout room for a visit, or you might see a silly message posted from time to time.
+If any other strange things happen... please be patient with us! :)

 ### Resources:
-- For more details, see the section on Zoom [The Carpentries Handbook](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html?highlight=zoom#information-for-event-hosts).
+- For more details, see the section on Zoom in [The Carpentries Handbook](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html?highlight=zoom#information-for-event-hosts).

 ## Interacting with your Learners Online

 At all Carpentries workshops, we take the quality of our communications seriously.
 We communicate to inspire, sharing our enthusiasm while being mindful of demotivating language and systemic bias.
 We communicate to re-frame errors as opportunities for learning.
 And of course we communicate to teach, focusing our learners on precisely what they need to know, and avoiding extraneous cognitive load.

 At an in-person workshop, we communicate with words, with sticky-notes, with smiles and gestures and glances and reassuring presence.
-Words may be shouted from the front of the room or whispered over the shoulder, by a neighbor, in the hall during breaks.
+Words may be shouted from the front of the room or whispered over the shoulder, by a neighbor, or in the hall during breaks.

 Online, most of these communication routes need a new home.
 In a video conference, only one person can speak at a time.
 Want to raise your hand?
 How will you do that?
 You might:
 - wave at the camera